 Action 23 committed to providing guidance on the link between ICT standardisation and public procurement to help public authorities use standards to promote efficiency and reduce lock-in.

 The Commission issued on June 2013 a communication, accompanied by a Staff Working Document that contains a practical guide on how to make better use of standards in procurement, in particular in the public sector, and including some of the barriers.

-Even though the short term costs might seem a barrier to change, in the long run money is saved.
-The change to a standards-based system should therefore be carried out during a long-term effort (estimated to take 5 to 10 years), replacing those systems which require a new procurement one by one by alternatives that are standards-based.
+Even though the short term costs might seem to prevent change in the long run, the change to a standards-based system will benefit the overall public procurement scenario.
+It should therefore be carried out on a long-term basis ( 5 to 10 years), replacing those systems that require new procurement with alternatives that are standards-based.

-This will require that public authorities make a list of all their ICT systems and understand how they work together, within their own organisation and with systems of other stakeholders.
+This requires public authorities to list of all their ICT systems and understand how they work together, within their own organisation and with their stakeholders' systems.
 They should identify which of these systems cannot be easily changed to other alternatives (these are systems causing the lock-in).
-For all these, they should consider alternatives based on standards.
-There are many different overlapping standards that require a thorough knowledge and evaluation before the right one is identified.
+For all potential threats, they should consider standard-compelling alternatives.

-Fighting lock-in needs to be supported at all levels within public authorities.
+Fighting lock-in requires support by public authorities at all levels.
 Some countries are actively promoting the use of standards, and have already gained a lot of practical experience.
-In order to learn from their experience, we will organise meetings with public authorities, ICT supply industry, standards organisations and civil society from Europe, supported by a public best practice website.
+In order to learn from their experience, the Commission organises meetings with public authorities, ICT supply industry, standards organisations and civil society from Europe.

-By sharing their experience on a regular basis, public organisations will learn from each other, adapt to best practices that emerge, look into common problems and suggest common solutions.
-This sharing of best practice will ensure that the choices made in different Member States will converge, reducing fragmentation and helping to ensure a real digital single market.
+By sharing their experience on a regular basis, public organisations learn from each other, adapt to emerging best practices and tackle common problems and solutions.
+This sharing of best practice will ensure that the choices made in different Member States will converge, reduce fragmentation and help to ensure a real digital single market.